wpdunk/jigsaw-tech-test/README.md

 # Insights Service

 As part of out latest MVP build we need to present a user with some insights about their spending.
-A list of transactions for a user can be retrieved from `http://localhost:4000/transactions`.
+A list of transactions for a user can be retrieved from the db at `http://localhost:4000/transactions`.

 Transactions: